minhtrih/Test-Smart-Contract/README.md

-# How To Audit Smart Contracts
+# How To Audit or Test Smart Contracts

 There are many ways to audit smart contract solidity, below I will list some of the audit tools/ways that I usually do it